 Replacing missing teeth can prevent the deterioration of your oral health.
 Patients with missing teeth are more prone to developing bone recession, gum disease, and further tooth loss.
 Replacing missing teeth as soon after their loss as possible can allow patients more options for replacement.

 Dr. Carter Perkins, a talented dentist in Dunnellon, FL, offers many options to replace those missing teeth, including a dental bridge.
 Dental bridge procedures are one of the dental services that Perkins Dentistry offers to patients.
-A bridge can be used to replace a single missing tooth or multiple consecutive missing teeth.
+Dr. Perkins can use a bridge to replace a single missing tooth or multiple consecutive missing teeth.

-With advances in dental technology, a bridge can be designed to blend seamlessly with surrounding natural teeth for a beautiful and stable smile.
+With advances in dental technology, we can design a bridge to blend in seamlessly with surrounding natural teeth for a beautiful and stable smile.
 The bridgework is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.

 Traditional Bridge vs Implant Secured Bridge

 A traditional dental bridge is made up of two dental crowns and the false teeth in the middle.
 The bridge is attached to two teeth (the anchor teeth), which are located on either side of the gap created by the missing tooth or teeth.

 The middle part of the bridge is where the false teeth (the pontics) are located.
 Dr. Perkins prepares the adjacent teeth by removing a substantial amount of tooth material to make room to fit the bridge.
 This style of dental bridge is typically removable.

 Dr. Perkins also offers implant supported dental bridges for patients who are missing multiple consecutive teeth.
 This is a dental bridge your dentist will secure to dental implants.
 The dentist will surgically insert the implants into the jaw bone.